What is the Cost of Living in a Motorhome in Europe?

 - The exchange rate may affect you if you are travelling long term and regularly need to change pounds into euros, or other currency.

 - The country you are travelling in will have a huge affect on budget.
-The per day costs of living in Spain for example, are less than half of that for Norway.
+The per day costs of living in Spain for example, are less than half of that for Norway or Ireland.

 - Your choice to you use campsites, aires or free overnight wild camping spots will impact your costs significantly.